 Through many amazing partnerships, we are able to provide wrap-around services for all members of the family.
 Below is a list that captures many of our partners and programs.

 - Meals That Heal: Businesses, families, and other groups cook a hot meal in the state-of-the-art kitchen every evening for the families.
 We have seen firsthand how sharing a meal and a conversation can create an interdependent network of support.

 - Completely Kids: Many of our children experience large gaps in education due to illness.
 Completely Kids offers curriculum-based programming three times a week in our new state of the art classroom.
 Along with programming for adults such as parenting skills or knitting.

-- WhyArts, Inc. visits three times per month to provide artist-driven programming that promotes healing through the arts through activities like song and dance, painting, theater, and puppetry.
+- A variety of local artists visit the House monthly to provide programming that promotes healing through the arts and activities like song and dance, painting, theater, and puppetry.

 - Capitol School of Hairstyling and Esthetics provides haircuts in our new salon.
 Provides an overall feeling of well-being to all family members staying at the House, especially those who are undergoing chemotherapy treatments.